mitranim/wordplay/readme.md

 litteracy (when you've read a lot but it's all garbage) © LR

-kotegory (in a cat-a-log) [🐈]
+kotegory (in a cat-a-log) [🐈] © M

 afterwords (after a talk) © Yury

-publick (attacked by dog attention in public?)
+publick (attacked by dog attention in public?) © M

 cattacked (🐈) © LJ

-cosmedic (not a real medic, cosplaying one)
+cosmedic (not a real medic, cosplaying one) © M

-longin (authentication that takes forever)
+longin (authentication that takes forever) © M

 feliny (feline felony) © LR

-mythodology (only rumored to work)
+mythodology (only rumored to work) © M

 horrorscope (horoscope full of horrifying predictions) © LR

 politheist (religious ideologue in politics) © LJ

-popsuckle
+popsuckle © M

-popsickle
+popsickle © M

-playting (noisy toy?)
+playting (noisy toy?) © M

-inapt
+inapt © M

 memesis (nemesis that generates plenty of memes, like Marauder Shields, or someone who makes such awful puns/memes that you're reconsidering your friendship status because you want to MURDER them) © LR

-clinet (network of clients)
+clinet (network of clients) © M

 whyolence (fighting for an unclear reason) © LR

-defailt
+defailt © M

 annoygance (annoying arrogance) © LJ

 inhairitence (when you get a wig made out of real hair) © LJ

-lockate (get a lock on target)
+lockate (get a lock on target) © M

-torchure
+torchure © M

-artifucked
+artifucked © M

-commduit (transmission relay)
+commduit (transmission relay) © M

 enjoin (join in enjoyment, like an MP game) © LR

 sinthesis (sinful thesis? synthesis through sin?; impregnation; apocrypha: thesis that gets you excommunicated, therefore a sinner) © LR

-separat (loner away from pack)
+separat (loner away from pack) © M

-finction (financial feature or action)
+finction (financial feature or action) © M

-shirtcut
+shirtcut © M

 patriodick © LJ